our ingredients + some rants on food

 TAMARI (in our kimchi)

 Gluten free was our aim, so we chose a gluten free soy sauce.
 Soy sauce is a tough one, and I wish we had more readily available good quality soy sauce.
 The flavours of the puddle on top of my home made miso are very similar to what real soy sauce tastes like.
 How sad that the soy sauce we all know here in Australia is so VERY different to the real original thing.
 We haven't made enough soy sauce to sell - but I would love that.
 One day.
+We use a gorgeous organic Tamari imported by Spiral Foods - (gosh do they have a great story and history of food in Australia!)

 There are problems with milk kefir and the main one at the moment is that most milk kefirs you see on the supermarket shelves are NOT actually milk kefir.
 They are copies of milk kefir- milk heated and cultured with a mix of manufactured bacterias chosen to mimic real kefir.
 You'll never get any of the healing and beautiful feelings that real kefir gives you from the fake ones.
 The flavour is different too, but the range of bacteria's are inferior to the real thing.
 It's very hard to make commerical milk kefir though - so if you can't find ours somewhere then get your own grains here at our shop or find some from a friend or culture swap.